 Can I reprint your recipe or photos on my site or blog?

 I spend a lot of time creating original recipes and photographing them for this site.
 Unless otherwise specified, all the material on this site is subject to copyright.
-Please do not repost anything from this site without permission from me.
+Please do not repost anything from this site without express written permission from me.
 If you love a recipe or photo and would like to use it, please send me an email to request permission.

 Any other questions?